Cayman Islands sunset

 Visitors interact with Southern Stingrays while standing on a sandbar in shallow water.
 These stingrays can reach a diameter of 4 to 5 feet wide and can weigh up to 75 pounds.

 A horseback ride on a secluded beach is a dream for many, but here in Grand Cayman, you can take it to the next level.
-Pampered Ponies Riding Tours offers horseback riders of all levels a chance to gallop the white sands of Barker’s National Park and for some a chance to ride right on into the calm waters.
+Pampered Ponies Riding Tours offers horseback riders of all levels a chance to gallop the white sands of Barker’s National Park and a chance to ride through the crystal clear waters.

 Certainly one of the most unique Grand Cayman attractions is Hell.
 Roughly 20 mins from George Town, – it’s a tourist spot adjacent to Seven Mile Beach.
 The boldly named attraction got its fame from sharply protruding limestone formations – now adorned with a devil sculpture.
 Hell has a souvenir shop, picture portrait stations, and, of course, a post office where you can send a message directly from the underworld.